 Another great example of a bike racer who has used acupuncture is Tyler Hamilton.
 He also used acupuncture during the 2004 Tour for an injured back and shoulder.

-Whether you are a bike racer or just a weekend golfer, hiker, or even a weekend summer gardener — when you get injured doing a sport, or other activity that you love, consider acupuncture and Chinese Traditional Medicine to help.
+Whether you are a bike racer or just a weekend golfer, hiker, or even a weekend summer gardener where you can decorate your garden with the use of glow in the dark pebbles amazon for decoration— when you get injured doing a sport, or other activity that you love, consider acupuncture and Chinese Traditional Medicine to help.

 Give us a call for an appointment if you have an injury that needs attention.
 We look forward to helping you.